JuliaDynamics/Associations.jl/docs/src/causal_graphs.md

 Useful reading:

-- **Pearl, J. Glymour, M., & Jewell, N. P. (2016)**.
+- **Pearl, J. Glymour, M., & Jewell, N. P. (2016).
 Causal inference in statistics:
     A primer.
 John Wiley & Sons**.
 An excellent introductory book, suitable for anyone interested, from a beginners to experts.
 - **Glymour, C., Zhang, K., & Spirtes, P. (2019).
 Review of causal discovery methods based on graphical models.
 Frontiers in genetics, 10, 524**.
 The authoritative overview of causal discovery from graphical models.
-Many more methods have emerged since this paper, and our goal is to provide a library of these methods.
+Many more methods have also emerged since this paper.

 ## Causal graph API